EmptyEpsilon is a spaceship bridge simulator game. It's fully open source, so it can be modified in any way people wish.

 The main developers of EmptyEpsilon go by the names of Daid and Nallath.

 EmptyEpsilon is a 100% free game.
-We made this because we wanted to play the game we envisioned for ourselves, but we are not artists, so we need to buy the game's 3D models.
+We made this because we wanted to play the game we envisioned for ourselves, but we are not artists, so we have bought the game's 3D models.

 Thanks to the contributions of Daniel Ginat, we managed to buy: more frigate models.